Lion Brewery, Inc.: Gibbons

 The Gibbons brand was introduced in 1936 when the name of Lion Beer was changed to Gibbons in order to avoid confusion with other similarly named brands produced by other brewers.
 It was named for Charles A. Gibbons, an early officer of Lion, Inc. For many years the brewery produced Gibbons beer, ale and porter, and the brewery traded as Gibbons Brewing Company.
 Gibbons was the flagship brand of The Lion until the acquisition of the Stegmaier brands in 1974.
 Gibbons beer continued to be produced until November 2009, when the Lion Brewery stopped packaging beer in 16oz returnable bottles.

 Bartels

 In 1967 The Lion acquired the labels and recipes of Bartels Brewing Company, which was founded in nearby Edwardsville, Pennsylvania in 1889.
 Bartels was a traditional darker beer in contrast to Gibbons, which was a lighter modern style.
 The Bartels label continued to feature "The Professor", a highly regarded symbol when Bartels was the biggest selling brand in the region, who had dispensed words of wisdom in Bartels advertising.
 Like Gibbons beer, Bartels was discontinued after the Lion Brewery stopped packaging beer in 16oz returnable bottles in November 2009.

+Brubaker

+Almost exclusively consumed in Boston-area bars, Brubaker was also presumably discontinued by November 2009 when the Lion Brewery stopped packaging beer in 16oz returnable bottles.